John Schultz (footballer, born 1938): VFL career

 Schultz played as an amateur.
-He played his entire VFL with the great Ted Whitten as his captain, and retired in 1968, aged only twenty-nine, to help manage the family grocery business.
+He played his entire VFL with the legendary Ted Whitten as his captain, and retired in 1968, aged only twenty-nine, to help manage the family grocery business.

 His younger brother Robert, also from Caulfield Grammar School, played two senior games for Footscray in 1963.

 Post-VFL career

-Fittingly for a man who was known for his fairness and never once reported, Schultz later served on the league tribunal.
+Fittingly for a man known for his fairness and never once reported, Schultz later served on the league tribunal.
 He once said, "I love nothing more than seeing someone shake another player's hand after a tough game – that's the ultimate in sportsmanship."

-In 1996 Schultz was inducted into the Australian Football Hall of Fame with the following citation:
+In 1996, Schultz was inducted into the Australian Football Hall of Fame with the following citation: